organic feed containing

 No Soy, No Corn and No Wheat Feed Daily.

-Instead of Soy, They Eat Flax, Sunflower and Field Peas.
+Instead of Soy, They Eat Flax, Sunflower, Field Peas, Alfalfa and Forage.

 They Are Available At Various Times Of The Year.